kingstonrichard/kingstonrichard.uk/input/posts/2018-02-27-why-i-wont-close-my-inbox-again.md

 ---
 Title: Why I won't close my inbox again
-tags:
+Lead: I learned a lot from closing my inbox over the half term week.
+Not all of it good.
+Here's what I've ultimately made of it all.
+Tags:
   - Work Life Balance
 RedirectFrom:
   - openinbox
   - 20180227
 ---
-I learned a lot from closing my inbox over the half term week.
-Not all of it good.
-Here's what I've ultimately made of it all.

 Not so long ago I wrote about how [I closed my inbox for a week](/20180219) in an attempt to take back control of some of my time.
 I was inefficiently spending way too much of it dealing with a backlog of emails after holidays, rather than getting things done, as I saw it.
 I had a great response to that post and I understand that my employers are even now having conversations about how something similar could be used to benefit all staff in the future - which is great!
 Also, our arms lengths housing management organisation have taken an interest too.